-Nishi-Shinjuku is an area that has many tall business buildings and the streets are always full of busy office workers.
-But actually, this area has many hidden ramen stores!
-This article will introduce the top 8 ramen store in the Nishi-Shinjuku area.
+Nishi-Shinjuku is covered with tall skyscrapers, and its streets are full of busy office workers.
+However, this area actually has many hidden ramen shops(salary men gotta eat, too!)
+This article will introduce the top 8 places to grab a bowl of ramen in the Nishi-Shinjuku area.

 The east exit side of Ikebukuro Station is the hot spot for ramen.
 Here are the ramen restaurants all ramen lovers have been to at least once.
-From well-established restaurants and ones that have showed true strength to chain stores, all of these are very popular.
-A total of nine restaurants.
+From well-established restaurants and ones that have shown true strength to chain stores, all of these are very popular.
+A total of 11 restaurants made the cut out of a total of nearly 200 ramen joints in Ikebukuro.
 You may actually have trouble deciding which one to go.